Jjarrard/pico-arduino-nano-isobot-ir-control/README.md

 4. Add Isobot library to arduino editor.

-5. send the ino file to the arduino using the settings below (remember it needs to be a 16MHz Arduino).
+5. Send the ino file to the arduino using the settings below (remember it needs to be a 16MHz Arduino).

 ![image](https://github.com/Jjarrard/pico-duinonano-i-sobot/assets/15104602/ebbdba67-ace4-4200-8cd8-49e09bdc92f9)